Chandra171/Eneba-Web-Scraping/README.md

 ---

 ## 🎯 What This Project Does
-- 🔍 Scrapes product data directly from the Eneba website
+-  Scrapes product data directly from the Eneba website
-- ⚡ Handles dynamic web pages using automation
+-  Handles dynamic web pages using automation
-- 🧹 Cleans and structures scraped data
+-  Cleans and structures scraped data
-- 📦 Stores data in structured formats (CSV / DataFrame)
+-  Stores data in structured formats (CSV / DataFrame)
+-  Design and create a database schema based on the transformed CSV structure
+-  Load CSV data into the database tables using SQL queries

 ---